Tracykemboi/flatdango-movie-app/README.md

 Defining styles for the movie content container (#filmcontent).
 JavaScript (index.js):
 The heart of the project lies in the JavaScript file.
-Let’s break down the key functions: showOneFilm(film):
-Creates a movie poster element with relevant information.
-Dynamically displays movie details, including title, tickets sold, remaining tickets, runtime, showtime, and description.
-Provides a “Buy Ticket” button that increments the ticket count when clicked.
-Appends the movie poster to the list of films. getAllFilms():
-Fetches movie data from the http://localhost:3000/films endpoint (assuming you have a local JSON server running).
-Calls showOneFilm(film) for each movie in the response. updateTicketPurchase(filmObj):
-Updates the ticket count for a specific movie.
-Sends a PATCH request to the server with the modified data. initializeFilms():
-Calls getAllFilms() to populate the movie list when the page loads.

 Installation
 Clone this repository to your local machine.